 - 1. Students will develop an awareness of the importance of management skills for successful operation of a farm or other business. - 2.
-Students will have the opportunity to develop their communication, critical thinking, and time management skills. - 3.
+Students will have the opportunity to develop their communication, critical thinking and time management skills. - 3.
 Students will obtain a balanced approach between proven concepts and emerging technologies. - 4.
 Students will become more aware of diverse perspectives.
-Through tours, and presentations by guest lecturers, there will the opportunity to broaden their awareness of the scope of the agricultural industry beyond primary production to include the many faces of agribusiness in today's world on both local and international scales.